 Many parents put a great deal of thought into their children’s clothing.
 The checklist usually includes comfort, weather-appropriateness, age-appropriateness, affordability and style.
 Another top priority parents should consider is safety.

 According to documents from the U.S. Consumer Product Safety Commission, children’s clothing and nursery products account for more than half of all children’s product recalls and 52 percent of all annually reported injuries.

-At Associates and Bruce L. Scheiner, Attorneys for the Injured, our child injury lawyers understand that in 2013, there were 114 child product recalls, and of those, 33 were for children’s clothing.
+At Associates and Bruce L. Scheiner, Attorneys for the Injured, our child injury lawyers understand that in a recent year, there were 114 child product recalls, and of those, 33 were for children’s clothing.
 That’s nearly 30 percent, and included more than 1 million units.

 Some of the most common hazards associated with children’s clothing include: